wbrowar/admin-bar-component/README.md

      <admin-bar-button></admin-bar-button>
    </admin-bar>
    ```
-1. Add `slot="logout"` to replace the default logout button.
+1. Add `slot="logout"` to the `<admin-bar-button>`.
 Add the `logout-button` attribute to style the button with the styles from the default logout button.
    ```html
    <admin-bar show-logout logout-href="/logout" logout-label="Log off">
      <admin-bar-button slot="logout" logout-button></admin-bar-button>